EinfachToll/peggi/Readme.md

 the same part of the string.)

-(Note 2: Due to Vims strange behavior concerning line endings, use `/\r/` instead of `/\n/` to match a line break.)
+(Note 2: Due to Vims strange behavior concerning line endings, use `/\r/` instead of `/\n/` to match a line break in the grammar as well as in transformation functions.)

+(Note 3: `Expr1 Expr2` binds more tightly than `Expr1, Expr2` which binds more tightly
+than `Expr1 | Expr2`.)

 ## Special Items

 ### Comments
-e.g. `Nonterminal = Expr1 | Expr2 Expr3   {Comment}`
+e.g. `Nonterminal = Expr1 | Expr2 Expr3   { Comment }`

 Comments can only appear at the end of a rule definition.
+They are useful e.g. to make a note about the data type a rule yields

 ### Transformation functions
 e.g. `Expr.function("arg1", "arg2")`

 The result of matching Expr is handed as the first argument to function(), followed by the given additional arguments.
-Additional arguments must always be enclosed in double quotes.
-Functions can be concatenated: `Expr.fu1("arg1").fu2("arg2")`.
+Additional arguments must always be enclosed in double quotes (use `\"` for an actual double quote).
+Functions can be concatenated:
+`Expr.fu1("arg1").fu2("arg2")`.
 Unfortunately, only global functions (that means, starting with a capital, with `g:` or functions that sit in an autoload directory) can be used as transformation functions.
 Script-local functions (starting with `s:`) won't work, because Peggi is a different script from your script.

 Peggi has some functions built in: